-2017 Spring Preparedness Conference
+2018 Spring Preparedness Conference

-SERC and LEPCA meetings will be held on Friday – April 7, 2017.
+SERC and LEPCA meetings will be held on Friday – April 13, 2018.

 The LEPC Meeting brings together the leaders of Alaska’s 21 LEPCs to discuss a variety of projects handled by the state, and by the LEPC Association.
 Reports are given by DHS&EM staffers, LEPC leaders and SERC subcommittee leaders; public comments are accepted.
 Subject matter experts from local, state and federal agencies and vendors are invited to provide brief presentations on new initiatives designed to strengthen the state’s readiness for disasters.
 The composition of the SERC was established by statute (AS 26.23.071).
 The members of the SERC are nine specified Alaska state departmental commissioners (DCCED, DEC, ADF&G, DHSS, DOL (Labor), DNR, DPS, DOT&PF, and DMVA) or their designees, and seven members of the public appointed by the governor.